ideal for hedging and screening purposes

 Griselinia littoralis ‘Variegata’

 This “Kapuka” hybrid is a slower growing Griselinia with attractive irregularly margined cream leaves streaked with grey and green.
-It grows about 20cm a year, making it very suitable for smaller sized hedges of 1 to 2m tall.
+It grows about 20cm a year, making it very suitable for smaller sized hedges of 1 to 2 meters tall.
 It will withstand salt laden winds but not right on the seafront.

 Griselinia Variegata (Foliage)